imopse/iMOPSE/readme.md

 ### using Clion IDE
 - Open project in CLion.
 - In one of project directories find `CMakeLists.txt`, right-click it and select `Load CMake Project` option.
-- CLion will automatically build project.
+- CLion will automatically build the project.
-- After building run button will be available in the top-right corner.
+- After building the run button will be available in the top-right corner.
 Expected output should be: `Usage: <pathToExecutable> <MethodConfigPath> <ProblemName> <ProblemDefinitionPath> [ExecutionsCount] [Seed]`

 ## Optimizer
-Optimizer is the main iMOPSE project responsible for problem optimization with usage of metaheuristic algorithms.
+Optimizer is the main iMOPSE component responsible for problem optimization with usage of metaheuristic algorithms.
 The optimizer architecture emphasizes modularity with two primary modules: the `method` module and the `problem` module, alongside additional utilities.
 The `method` module includes an `operators` submodule, designed for flexibility and extensibility, allowing for the incorporation of a range of optimization algorithms via a generic `AMethod` interface.
 The `problem` module contains implementations for various optimization problems, adhering to a `AProblem` interface that supports integration with the `method` module.

 ### Input parameters